M.A.R.C. Constitution & By-Laws

 Section 2 MARC, Inc., from time to time, may participate alone or with other organizations in fund raising activities to supplement member dues and assessments.

 Section 3 MARC, Inc., may accept donations from the membership or the general public to be used in the accomplishment of the Purposes of the organization.
 Financial donations shall be designated for a specific purpose or general fund usage.
 Equipment donations shall be under the direction of the SAM.

 Article VIII - OPERATIONS

-Section 1 MARC, Inc., through designated members and committees, shall provide technical advice to members concerning equipment design and operation to assist in compliance with FCC Rules Part 97, complete frequency observance, clean signals, uniform practice, and absence of spurious radio radiations from member stations.
+Section 1 MARC, Inc., through designated members and committees, may provide technical advice to members concerning equipment design and operation to assist in compliance with FCC Rules Part 97, complete frequency observance, clean signals, uniform practice, and absence of spurious radio radiations from member stations.

 Section 2 Where equipment and facilities permit, establish and maintain a Memorial Club Station.
 The Memorial Club Station shall be for the use in membership activities and provide emergency communications.

-Section 5 MARC, Inc., through designated members and committees, shall provide support for men and women to participate in the Amateur Radio Service, improve the technical skills of its members, and support allied charitable and public goodwill efforts.
+Section 5 MARC, Inc., through designated members and committees, may provide support for men and women to participate in the Amateur Radio Service, improve the technical skills of its members, and support allied charitable and public goodwill efforts.